Running back (Photo by Beto Chagas on Shutterstock)

 Next up on the list of the best NFL running backs of all time is three-time Super Bowl champion Emmitt Smith.
 He spearheaded the vaunted Cowboys offense of the ‘90s and he’s a huge reason why those teams were so successful.
 Emmitt is the NFL’s all-time leading rusher with over 18,000 yards.

 “The legendary RB joined the Cowboys in the 1990 NFL Draft as the 11th overall pick.
 He holds the record for the most rushing attempts, yards, and touchdowns.
-Smith also won three Super Bowl titles, a Super Bowl MVP, and a regular season MVP,” says Sports Brief
+Smith also won three Super Bowl titles, a Super Bowl MVP, and a regular season MVP,” says Sports Brief.

 Smith racked up yards and accolades throughout his NFL career.
 He played for two teams – the Dallas Cowboys and Arizona Cardinals.
 In all, he ran for over 160 touchdowns and compiled over 18,000 rushing yards.

 “Emmitt Smith’s extraordinary talent for dismantling opposing defences sets him apart as the unrivalled all-time leading rusher in NFL history.
 Moreover, his 164 career rushing touchdowns are unmatched, coupled with the incredible feat of over 1,000 rushing yards in a season a staggering 11 times, setting a record for the most seasons with such an achievement.
-Now, Smith was a force individually, but his impact also extended to team success,” furthers The Sporting Blog
+Now, Smith was a force individually, but his impact also extended to team success,” adds The Sporting Blog.

 Again, today’s NFL is so pass-centric that no one foresees another running back coming close to Emmitt Smith’s all-time rushing record.
-There will likely never be another running back capable of producing the way Emmitt Smith produced over the course of his illustrious career
+There will likely never be another running back capable of producing the way Emmitt Smith produced over the course of his illustrious career.

 “To date, Emmitt Smith is the NFL’s all-time leading rusher, so there is no question he’s one of the best running backs of all time.
 He’s also the all-time leader in rush attempts and rushing touchdowns.
 Of course, he played 14 seasons, which is a much longer shelf-life than most NFL running backs.
 But Smith is also undersized, so the fact that he was able to show such longevity is impressive.
-He also led the NFL in rushing four times, won MVP honors in 1993, and was a huge part of the Cowboys winning three Super Bowls,” explains Franchise Sports
+He also led the NFL in rushing four times, won MVP honors in 1993, and was a huge part of the Cowboys winning three Super Bowls,” explains Franchise Sports.

 3. Walter Payton